-The PsyD in Clinical Psychology will prepare professional psychologist under a pracitioner-scholar model in theoretical and scientific foundations; and to apply evidence-based interventions across a variety of contexts, problems and populations.
+The PsyD in Clinical Psychology will prepare the professional psychologist under a practitioner-scholar model in theoretical and scientific foundations; and to apply evidence-based interventions across a variety of contexts, problems and populations.

 Graduates of the PsyD in Clinical Psychology will:

-- Admission is in the Fall only, with year-round study during Fall, Spring, and Summer semesters, for a total of 92 semester hours.
-One to three week breaks will occur between semesters.
+- Admission is in the fall only, with year-round study during fall, spring, and summer semesters.

 - Some courses may be taken jointly with students in the Master of Science in Behavioral Health, the Master of Public Health, and the Doctor of Nursing Practice in Psychiatric Nurse Practitioner Programs, and occasionally with students in other USF schools and colleges.

-- Credit will be given for courses taken at other accredited institutions that are substantially equivalent to those offered in the PsyD Program up to a maximum of 24 credit hours; transfer courses are reviewed after the student registers for first semester classes.
+- Credit will be given for courses taken at other accredited institutions that are substantially equivalent to those offered in the PsyD Program up to a maximum of 12 credit hours.

 Student Learning Outcomes